Contrast-Security-OSS/aws-modernization-with-contrastsecurity/content/47_contrast_appsec_testing/30_how_to_view_vulnerabilities.md

 +++
-title = "How to view vulnerabilities in Contrast" chapter = false weight = 20
+title = "How to view vulnerabilities in Contrast" chapter = false weight = 30
 +++

 There are several options to acquire information about vulnerabilities in Contrast Security:

-- In UI
+- In the Contrast UI
-- Programmatically via API
+- Programmatically via API requests
-- Via various integrations (Jira, Slack, IDEs, etc.)
+- Through various integrations (Jira, Slack, IDEs, etc.)

 ### Vulnerabilities in Contrast Security UI